 I fully support moving towards self-sufficiency.
 But true self-sufficiency is impossible.

 All living beings rely on others for survival.
-Just like bees rely on the plants for nectar (which rely on sunlight, worms to add nutrients to the dirt, and so forth.), people rely on others to meet their basic needs.
+As bees rely on plants for nectar (which depend on sunlight, worms to add nutrients to the dirt, etc.), people rely on others to meet their basic needs.

 You will never know how to do everything needed to survive.
-Even growing your own food is a tough project to embark alone.
+Even growing your own food is a challenging project to embark on alone.
 What about chopping firewood, cooking, making clothes, and keeping yourself emotionally and spiritually healthy?

 The irony is that our current money-based economies are very impersonal.

-They also make use very dependent.
-Mark Boyle (who spent a year living without money), talks about this in The Moneyless Manifesto.
+They also make us very dependent.
+Mark Boyle (who spent a year living without money) discusses this in The Moneyless Manifesto.
 (Amazon link)